igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-3/index.md

 author: "Igor Baiborodine"
 ---

-Another year passed and I decided to return this project again and implement a new batch of improvements.
+Another year passed, and I decided to return to this project again and implement a new batch of improvements.
 So, continuing the series ["Campsite Booking API (Java)"](/series/campsite-booking-api-java/) with this installment, I detail changes to the project and its current state.